Pontotoc, Mississippi: Education

-North Pontotoc High School and South Pontotoc High School are two of the top academic schools in the state of Mississippi.
+Pontotoc High School and South Pontotoc High School are in Pontotoc.
+The Pontotoc County School District, serving surrounding areas, has its headquarters in Pontotoc.
+They are two of the top academic schools in the state of Mississippi.
 North received the Blue Ribbon Award and South received Level 5, the highest rating for a school in Mississippi.
 The city's band was the Grand Champion in the state in 2017.